-As a result, Your vehicle could have a ticking time bomb underneath its hood.
+Consequently, your vehicle could have a, ticking time bomb underneath its hood.

-So, the timing belt is a very simple part; that can cause big problems if not taken care of.
+So, the engine timing belt is a very simple part that can cause; big problems if not taken care of.

-Depending on the year; make and model of your vehicle; there’s a pretty good chance you have a engine timing belt.
-The engine timing belt connects the crankshaft to the camshaft pulleys.
+Depending on the year, make and model of your vehicle there’s a; pretty good chance you have a, engine timing belt.
+It’s function is to connect, the crankshaft to the camshaft pulleys.

-Your engine timing belt keeps your engine ticking; and needs to be changed before they break.
-It effectively sets the mechanical heartbeat of the engine; by operating the valves in extremely precise relation; to the position of the crankshaft.
+Your engine timing belt keeps your engine ticking and needs to be changed, before it break.
+It effectively sets the mechanical heartbeat of the engine, by operating the valves in extremely precise relation; to the position of the crankshaft.

 The inside of your engine has countless moving parts that spin; slide or reciprocate at thousands of revolutions per minute.
 All of these parts operate within an extremely close proximity to one another.

 So, Neglecting The Engine Timing Belt Has The Potential Of, Destroying Your Vehicle’s Engine.

 If a timing belt is not changed on time, it could wind up snapping and destroying your engine.
 Of course, preventing such nightmares from happening is simple, just stick to your vehicle’s maintenance schedule.

 - Debris in the timing pulley or drive

 Note, That Your Particular Vehicle, May Not Have A Timing Belt At All